Marketing gets complicated fast at enterprise scale.

 Key takeaways

-- Technology integration enables efficiency: platforms like monday work management connect teams, workflows, and data, providing real-time visibility and reducing operational silos.
+- Technology integration enables efficiency: Powerful platforms such as monday work management connect teams, workflows, and data, providing real-time visibility and reducing operational silos.

 Enterprise marketing means coordinating marketing across large organizations with many moving parts: different departments, regions, and stakeholders all need to stay aligned.
 Solid governance, repeatable processes, and connected technology are essential to keep brand messaging consistent without limiting local teams.